o3de/o3de.org/content/docs/userguide/rendering/shadows-tuning.md

 ![\[Increasing the number of cascades.\]](/images/userguide/rendering/rendering-graphics-shadows-tuning-4.png)

-## Step 4: Change the Size of the Root Cascade<a name="rendering-graphics-shadows-tuning-change-the-size-of-the-root-cascade"></a>
+## Step 4: Change the Size of the Root Cascade {#rendering-graphics-shadows-tuning-change-the-size-of-the-root-cascade}

 In a scene, the terrain scales away from the root cascade 0 in the foreground to higher numbered cascades in the background\.
 To specify the size of the root cascade 0 in meters, use the `e_GsmRange` console variable\.
 The examples in this section show how `e_GsmRange` values affect shadows\.